HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 The ability to set scale and zoom of desktop pages helps those with vision loss to more easily navigate sites, as well as allowing users of less precise navigation tools easier control of sites.

 These were disabled on 24.39% of desktop sites checked, and 30.66% of mobile sites.
-Some operating systems no longer comply with disabled zoom and scale set in HTML, though for systems that do respect it, this can render the page effectively unusable for some.
+Some operating systems no longer comply with disabled zoom and scale set in HTML.
+For systems that do respect it, this can render the page effectively unusable for some.
 For more information about why to avoid disabling browser zoom see Adrian Roselli’s article, [Don’t Disable Zoom](https://adrianroselli.com/2015/10/dont-disable-zoom.html).

 ### Language Identification